 Two 20 minute halves

-11 players on the field for each time
+7 players on the field for each team.

 Start of game

 The game is started with a place kick from the center of the field.
-A center forward usually takes the kick.
 Until the ball is kicked, the opponents may not be closer than 10 yards, nor may any players of the kicking team pass the halfway line before the kick.
 The ball must travel forward, not less than its circumference to be legally kicked.
 The player taking the kick may not touch the ball again until another person plays it.
 After a goal is made, the game is again started with a kick off by the scored-upon team.

 Intentional touching of the ball with any part of the hands or arms by any player other than the goalkeeper.